 The action will be prompt, effective, and commensurate with the severity of the offense.

-,
+Possible disciplinary sanctions for student Respondents include written or verbal reprimand, required training or counseling, non-academic probation, suspension, and expulsion.
+Possible disciplinary sanctions for employee Respondents include written or verbal reprimand, required training or counseling, reduction in pay, demotion, suspension, or discharge

 Remedies for the Complainant might include, but are not limited to: